 Chiang Mai’s collection of historic temples and attractions are a delight for tourists and culture vultures.
 In Chedi Luang Temple, a 60-metre-high pagoda dates from the middle of the 15th century and is a fitting epitaph to the importance of Chiang Mai at that time.
 The still extant centuries old walls and portals around Chiang Mai Old City plus the iconic Three King’s Monument really do add to the impression of a city steeped in history.
 A Chiang Mai city tour is definitely the way to go for the best insights to local heritage and attractions.
-The What’s Up has provided a potted guide to the key sights for visitors below.
+The What’s Up recommended the best historic attractions and temples in Chiang Mai are shown below.

 Chiang Mai Historic Temples: